virtualizebrief/collection/cvadtools/readme.md

 some information about this file

 ### Citrix site migration tools
-<code style="color:blue">Note:</code> Specific to things for a site migration or quick changes across delivery groups and apps.
+<code style="color : blue">Note:</code> Specific to things for a site migration or quick changes across delivery groups and apps.

 - [file]() <br>
 some information about this file